MicrosoftDocs/Hololens/hololens/hololens-network.md

 > [!IMPORTANT]
 > By design, users cannot fine tune the Wi-Fi roaming behavior of the HoloLens 2 - **the only way to refresh the Wi-Fi list is to toggle the Wi-Fi Off and On**.
 This prevents many issues, like where a device can remain "stuck" to an AP once it is out of range.

-## Troubleshooting your connection to Wi-Fi

-If you experience problems connecting to Wi-Fi, see [I can't connect to Wi-Fi](./hololens-faq.md#i-cant-connect-to-wi-fi).

-When you sign into an enterprise or organizational account on the device, it may also apply Mobile Device Management (MDM) policy, if the policy is configured by your IT administrator.

 ## Connect HoloLens to Enterprise Wi-Fi Network

 Enterprise Wi-Fi profiles use Extensible Authentication Protocol (EAP) to authenticate Wi-Fi connections.
 HoloLens Enterprise Wi-Fi profile can be configured through MDM or provisioning package created by [Windows Configuration Designer](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-packages).